nixworks/public/news/2014/07/8/README.md

 ##### Typhoon Neoguri
 ### [Typhoon Neoguri heads towards the southern Japanese island of Okinawa with 100,000 on the island and adjacent islands urged to evacuate. ](/news/2014/07/8/typhoon-neoguri-heads-towards-the-southern-japanese-island-of-okinawa-with-100-000-on-the-island-and-adjacent-islands-urged-to-evacuate.md)
-_Context: Japan, Okinawa, Typhoon Neoguri_
+_Context: Okinawa, Japan, Typhoon Neoguri_

 ##### South Africa
 ### [More than 50 people are injured after two trains collide near the South African city of Durban. ](/news/2014/07/8/more-than-50-people-are-injured-after-two-trains-collide-near-the-south-african-city-of-durban.md)
-_Context: South Africa, Durban_
+_Context: Durban, South Africa_

 ##### Australian Prime Minister
 ### [The Prime Minister of Australia Tony Abbott and the Prime Minister of Japan Shinzo Abe sign a free trade agreement in the Australian capital Canberra. ](/news/2014/07/8/the-prime-minister-of-australia-tony-abbott-and-the-prime-minister-of-japan-shinzo-abe-sign-a-free-trade-agreement-in-the-australian-capital.md)